XpressAI/xircuits.io/docs/examples/spark/spark-installation.md

 # Spark Installation

 Ensure that you have Apache Spark installed to use the Spark components.
-Once complete, simply pip install the required python libraries.
+Once complete, simply pip install the required Python libraries.

 Currently XAI Spark components are tested and working on
 - Windows 10 Spark 3.1.2 and Hadoop 3.2